marcosfavat/dino/Materials-node-setup-builder.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_height_map_example.jpg)
 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_height_map_node_setup.jpg)

-This node setup is specific to the object on which the material is applied because it depends on the bounding box of the object and there is no node to get bounding box attribute of an object.
+This node setup is specific to the object on which the material is applied because it depends on the bounding box of the object and currently there is no node to get bounding box attribute of an object.
+So, the script add 2 *Value* nodes for zmin and zmax properties.

-To get Z value of the mesh we use the *position* attribute of the *geometry* node, witch provide object coordinates in world space.
-The values must be normalize between 0 and 1 before connecting the color ramp node.
+To get Z values of the mesh we use the *Position* attribute of the *Geometry* node, witch provide object coordinates in world space. *Separate XYZ* node is used to extract Z component of the vector.

+These values must be normalize between 0 and 1 before connecting the color ramp node.
 A node group is used to normalize Z coordinates with the standard formula:

 `outValue = (inValue - inMin) * (outMax - outMin) / (inMax - inMin) + outMin`

-Where inMin and inMax represents zMin and zMax
+Where inMin and inMax represents zMin and zMax.

 When normalize between 0 to 1, we get:

 `outValue = (inValue - inMin) * (1 - 0) / (inMax - inMin) + 0`

 `outValue = (inValue - inMin) / (inMax - inMin)`

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_height_map_node_group.jpg)